Offsite Document Storage for Texas Lawyers and Law Firms

 - Precautions to avoid accidentally destroying files against the client’s interests

 The opinion also states that firms should destroy files in a manner that does not sacrifice client confidentiality.
 Disposing files in a trash bin without shredding them, for example, can violate regulations.
 Firms should retain items that could still have value to a client, such as original documents and notes.
+Having legal document management systems in place is extremely important.

 According to the Texas Rules of Disciplinary Procedure, firms must retain trust account records for 5 years.
 The Texas Rules of Civil Procedure state that firms cannot destroy certain settlement agreements and discovery materials.
 Neither of these rules specifies a retention timeline for closed client files.

-The Hassle of On-Site Storage
+The Hassle of On-Site Legal Documents Storage

-Once you determine how long you will store the various documents your legal practice produces, you will need plenty of space to store these records until it is safe to dispose of them, and then a plan for secure document destruction.
+Once you determine how long you will store the various legal documents your legal practice produces, you will need plenty of space to store these records until it is safe to dispose of them, and then a plan for secure document destruction.
 But even the best, most organized on-site file retention and destruction system is not without issues.
 The possible pitfalls include:

 - Insufficient storage space on site to warehouse all documents that must be kept.